Dreambound

 How to Become a Medical Sonographer in California?

-To become a Medical Sonographer in California, one must first complete an accredited educational program, usually a 2-year associate's degree or 4-year bachelor's degree.
+To become a Medical Sonographer in California, one must first finish a program in an ultrasound tech school, usually a 2-year associate's degree or 4-year bachelor's degree.
 Next, they must obtain certification from the American Registry for Diagnostic Medical Sonography (ARDMS).
 Once certified, they can search for job opportunities in hospitals, clinics, and private practices to earn a competitive salary in this in-demand field.

 Requirements to Become a Diagnostic Medical Sonographer in California